 Studies examining omega-3 fatty acids for asthma are mixed.
 In one small, well-designed clinical study of 29 children with asthma, those who took fish oil supplements rich in EPA and DHA for 10 months experienced fewer symptoms compared to children who took placebo.
 However, most studies have shown no effect.

 A questionnaire given to more than 3,000 people over the age of 49 found that those who ate more fish were less likely to have macular degeneration, a serious age-related eye condition that can progress to blindness, than those who ate less fish.
 Similarly, a clinical study comparing 350 people with macular degeneration to 500 without the eye disease found that those with a healthy dietary balance of omega-3 and omega-6 fatty acids, as well as more fish in their diets, were less likely to have macular degeneration.

 In one study of 42 women, participants had less menstrual pain when they took fish oil supplements than when they took placebo.

 Eating foods rich in omega-3 fatty acids seems to reduce the risk of colorectal cancer.
-For example, Eskimos, who tend to have a high fat diet, but eat significant amounts of fish rich in omega-3 fatty acids, have a low rate of colorectal cancer.
 Animal studies and laboratory studies have found that omega-3 fatty acids prevent worsening of colon cancer.
 Preliminary studies suggest that taking fish oil daily may help slow the progression of colon cancer in people with early stages of the disease.
 If you have colorectal cancer, ask your doctor before taking any supplements.

 Although not all experts agree, women who eat foods rich in omega-3 fatty acids over many years may be less likely to develop breast cancer.
 More research is needed to understand the effect that omega-3 fatty acids may have on the prevention of breast cancer.